Edinburgh with Kids: Castles, Harry Potter, and the Wildest City in Scotland

 Stay in the Old Town for atmosphere and walkability, or in the New Town (actually Georgian-era, so still very beautiful) for wider streets and more affordable accommodation.
 Stockbridge is a lovely residential neighborhood north of the center with a village feel, great restaurants, and a Sunday market.
 Whatever neighborhood you choose, Edinburgh is small enough that you're never more than 20 minutes from the action.

-The Edinburgh Pass includes entry to many attractions and unlimited bus travel, but do the math for your family - the free museums mean you might not visit enough paid attractions to justify the cost.
-Pack layers, pack rain gear, pack comfortable shoes with good grip for cobblestones, and prepare for a city that will capture your family's imagination in ways you didn't expect.
+The Edinburgh Pass includes entry to many attractions and unlimited bus travel, but do the math for your family.
+The free museums mean you might not visit enough paid attractions to justify the cost.
+Pack layers, pack rain gear, pack comfortable shoes with good grip for cobblestones, and prepare for a city that will capture your kid's imagination in ways you didn't expect.
 Edinburgh is that rare place that's every bit as magical as it looks in photographs.
-Do not forget a travel adapter - European outlets are different from back home.
-Bring a reusable water bottle for everyone - staying hydrated makes a huge difference with kids.
-Pack a compact first aid kit - cobblestone blisters are real.
+Do not forget a travel adapter.
+UK outlets are different from back home.
+Bring a reusable water bottle for everyone.
+Pack a compact first aid kit.
+Cobblestone blisters are real.
 A good pair of kids headphones will keep everyone happy during travel days.

 European Travel Essentials